LPCIC/coq-elpi/README.md

 The [engine](engine) directory contains an (experimental) elaborator for Coq completely written in elpi.

-The [derive](derive) directory contains elpi programs generating terms automatically.
+The [derive](derive) directory contains elpi programs generating terms automatically, such as equality tests, projections, parametricity relations.

 The [ltac](ltac) directory contains elpi code implementing basic functionalities to write tactics, such as tactic conbinators.